Ellusu/easy-basic-authentication/plugin/readme.txt

 - **White List Functionality:** Easy Basic Authentication now includes a White List feature, allowing you to specify trusted IP addresses exempt from basic authentication.
 Configure this list to grant immediate access to known users or systems without requiring credentials, enhancing convenience while maintaining security.

 Protect your WordPress site with basic authentication quickly and reliably.
 Easy Basic Authentication gives you control to ensure that only authorized users can access your online resources.
 Maintain your site's security and prevent unwanted access today with Easy Basic Authentication.

+**Try it on a free mock site: click here => https://tastewp.org/plugins/easy-basic-authentication/**

 ## Installation